Stanton County Fair General Rules / Herdsmanship

 Show Times:

-Bucket Calf – Following Dairy Cow, Friday, August 1
+Bucket Calf Show – Following the Dairy Show

-Check out time Large & Small Animals – Sunday, August 3 following 4-H Auction.
+Check out time for Large and Small Animals – Sunday, August 2nd at 3 pm.

 Special release only through notification to the Extension Office.

-Clean-up day after the fair will be Saturday, August 9 at 9:00 a.m.
+Clean-up day after the fair will be Saturday, August 8th at 9 am.

 DRESS CODE

-Dress code for 4-H & FFA members exhibiting animals: Exhibitors showing beef, dairy, goats, dogs, cats, sheep, swine, poultry, rabbits, companion animals and exotics are required to wear the official 4-H t-shirt, or a plain white t-shirt, shirt or blouse with the 4-H chevron attached or any FFA t-shirt.
+Dress code for 4-H & FFA Members exhibiting animals: Exhibitors showing beef, dairy, goats, dogs, cats, sheep, swine, poultry, rabbits, companion animals, and exotics are required to wear the official 4-H t-shirt, or a plain white t-shirt, shirt, or blouse with the 4-H chevron attached or any FFA t-shirt.
 Shirt must be tucked in.
 Dark blue jeans are required for all species.
-Hard soled shoes, NOT tennis shoes, for horses, beef, dairy, sheep, swine, and goats.
-Horse exhibitors - western white long-sleeved shirt, 4-H or FFA armband, western hat or approved riding safety helmet, western boots, belt.
-No head gear for any other species.
+Hard soled shoes, NOT tennis shoes, horses, beef, dairy, sheep, swine, and goats.
+Horse exhibitors – western white long-sleeved shirt, 4-H or FFA armband, western hat or approved riding safety helmet, western boots, belt.
+No hear gear for any other species.
 Show sticks are acceptable for all beef classes.
 Exhibitor numbers must be worn on the back.
-They are available at the Stanton County Exhibit Hall on Wednesday and at the Extension Office on all other days of the fair.
+They are available at the Stanton County Extension Office.
 4-H & FFA members not following the dress code will be lowered one ribbon placing on showmanship.
-Exceptions under specific situations must be cleared with superintendent.
+Exceptions under specific situations must be cleared with Superintendent.

 CONCESSIONS AND PRIVILEGES